 Please give us a brief introduction of Merino as a global brand and its inception in India

 The first product launched in 1974 was plywood, and the group then diversified into high-pressure decorative laminates in 1981.
-Today, it has three units, two in North and one in the western part of India.
-Currently, Merino holds the distinction of being the largest manufacturer in India and selling under its own brand in 70 plus countries across the globe
+Today, it has three units, two in the North and one in the western part of India.
+Currently, Merino holds the distinction of being the largest manufacturer in India and selling under its own brand in 70-plus countries across the globe

 How long have you been in this business and in the Indian market?

 Merino Group has completed 50 years of presence in the industry.
 Today, we are one of the top brands in the Indian laminate industry and have a strong footprint in the global arena.

 Tell us briefly about your journey with Merino over the years.
 Also, share your major success stories over the decades in India.

 Merino Group has always been the innovator and has added several benchmarks in this industry to its credit, all of them first launched by the group.
 We are driven by our constant efforts to maintain economy, excellence and ethics in all our businesses and with this thought, we got ISO certification in 1996 as the system driver.
 Once the system was adopted, we ensured to follow strict IT-enabled practices to make it efficient and the entire working was switched to an integrated ERP platform.